broadway/broadway/src/Bundle/README.md

 ## Configuration

-There are some basic configurations options available at this point.
+There are some basic configuration options available at this point.
 The options are mostly targeted on providing different setups based on production or testing usage.